Maryland solar rebates and incentives: 2025 guide

 Under this program, you are granted one Maryland SREC for each megawatt-hour (MWh) of clean electricity your panels produce, which you can then sell in the SREC market.
 Most solar owners use a broker to handle the confusing part—selling the SRECs to the utility companies.
 The broker would pay you directly for the SRECs.

-In the last few years leading up to 2024, the market price of a Maryland SREC has been about $55.
+In the last few years, the market price of a Maryland SREC has been about $55.
 So a 5 kW solar array that generates about 6 MWh annually (based on typical production in the Mid-Atlantic) could earn an extra $330 each year through SRECs.

 Maryland solar property tax exemption